The Extra Programming Language

 ### Inferred types

 The return type of a function can always be inferred (even recursive functions).
-Argument types are required when you are defining a function, but if you are calling a function that expects a function, like `map`, `reduce`, `sort`, you can omit the types.
-The trick here is that the receiving function already defined the types, so in this case you don't have to.
+Argument types are required when you are defining a function, but if you are calling a function that expects a function, like `map`, `reduce`, `sort`, you can use formula shorthand.
+The receiving function already defined the callback type, so the shorthand can infer its argument and return types.

 ```extra